vladcc/blocks/readme.txt

 -e|--block-end=<block-end>
 Describes the close block symbol.
 Default is '}'
 <block-end> is a regular expression.

+-C|--comment=<comment-sequence>
+Imitates single line comments.
+When given, all block name, open, and close matches which appear after a <comment-sequence> are disregarded.
+<comment-sequence> is a regular expression.

 -S|--mark-start=<start-mark>
 When given, <start-mark> will be printed before each block.